 7.9 Inch/ 6.2 Inch/ 4.9 Inch

-The ZFE Random Orbital Air Sander has high stability, low vibration speed and low energy consumption, 15000 Rpm.
-And it is easy to operate mini sanding machine.
-ZFE air polishing machine adopts eccentric double rotary polishing method to make the polishing effect more uniform and smoother.
+The ZFE Air Random Orbital Sander is a versatile sander that can be used in a variety of applications.
+The ZFE Random Orbital Air Sander has high stability, low vibration speed, and low energy consumption, 15000 Rpm.
+And it is easy to operate a mini sanding machine.
+ZFE air-polishing machine adopts an eccentric double rotary polishing method to make the polishing effect more uniform and smoother.

 5.7 Inch/ 12.4 Inch/ 9.2 Inch

 If you are looking for a lightweight product, and especially for vulnerable woodworking, this is a perfect choice.

 Best Heavy-duty: Chicago Pneumatic CP870 Non-Vacuum Dual Action Air Sander

 Chicago Dual Action Pneumatic Non-Vacuum Hand Grip Air Sander is the perfect tool for heavy tasks that you can tackle metal grinding, polishing, and so much more.
 It can use both rotary and orbital motion for optimal performance.

 Filler blending and smoothing, feather edging, and pre-paint preparation are all made easier with the Chicago Pneumatic Dual Action Sander.
 It has a free speed of 5,000 RPM and is powered by a 0.5 HP motor.
 This dual-action sander has a fine finishing speed regulator and rotary and orbital motion for fast removal.
 An insulated grip provides comfort to the operator and a lock-off throttle prevents accidental starts.
 The air inlet is 1/4 inch in diameter, and the hose is 3/8 inch in diameter.
 The sandpaper is 6-by-9-inches in size.